dgamboa/writing-stage/wallet-tutorial-text.md

 ![](./public/airdrop.png)

-Having added funds to our wallet, we'll build the ability to transfer funds to another wallet in [Step 5](#step-5-transferring-funds).
+Having added funds to our wallet, we'll build the ability to transfer funds to another wallet in [Step 5](#step-5-transferring-funds) using bank checks as a scaffolding analogy.

 ![](./public/transfer.png)